iodcpp/metajson/README.md

 ```

 The library also provides a non intrusive way to de/serialize any C++ objects.
 Since the library
-has no way to introsect your object, you need must pass it the description of your object :
+has no way to introsect your object, you must pass it the description of your object :

 ```c++
 struct A { int age; std::string name; };